eddiechapman/out-there-website/content/videos/video_chelsea_tadeyeske.md

-title: Video: Chelsea Tadeyeske at Lovemom's
+title: Chelsea Tadeyeske at Lovemom's
 thumbnail: chelsea-tadeyeske-lovemoms-video-thumb.png
 summary: A video of Chelsea Tadeyeske from July 2022 Out There
-template: news
+template: video
 date: 2023-05-05

 ### Chelsea Tadeyeske